1995 All-Ireland Senior Football Championship final: Post-match

 Redmond joked afterwards that he thought Russell was "waving to his family".

 The incident prompted the GAA to introduce red and yellow cards.

 Many years later, Redmond encountered Russell at a function.
 Redmond said Russell remembered it better than he did.
 "I apparently said, 'Paddy, you are making a huge mistake and you will be able to see it tonight on television' and he said, 'Well, that's a mistake I'm willing to make'".

-Redmond is teased by children whom he says were unborn at the time of the incident.
+Redmond is teased by children who he says were unborn at the time of the incident.

 Peter Canavan was named Footballer of the Year.

 Tyrone would not appear in another All-Ireland final until 2003.

 Dublin would not appear in another All-Ireland final until 2011.

 This was Dublin's last All-Ireland Senior Football Championship title until they won the 2011 final.

 The two teams did not meet again in an All-Ireland final until 2018 won by Dublin.